simpson-lab/jgr-co2-flux/metadata-code.md

 5: calculate CO2 flux
 ============================================

-5.
+5. this does two things
-    a. `co2_scenarios.R`: reads in params. requires maunaloa, salcalc, gasExchangeFlex.
+    i. `co2_scenarios.R`: reads in params. requires maunaloa, salcalc, gasExchangeFlex.
 Inserts also kerri's values for winds.
 Creates SalCalc in params and merges maunaloa pressure with params
 	    +++ replaces outlier cond, pH, salinity values with NA.
-Saves updated params as `params-flux.rds`
-    b. `co2data_comparisons.R`: reads in archaic `gasFlux.rds` and tests similarity with Kerri Finlay's results.
+Saves updated params as `params-flux.rds` ii. `co2data_comparisons.R`: reads in archaic `gasFlux.rds` and tests similarity with Kerri Finlay's results.
 Requires archaic gasExchange functions.
 No output saved.

 6: prepare data for regressions for CO2 flux
 =============================================

-6a. co2ExplVar:
+a. co2ExplVar:

-	takes pdo from online and creates an annual mean column. saves as pdo.rds takes soi from online and saves as soi_stand.rds (nonstand for unstandardised data) takes nao from online and saves as naoseasonal.rds takes temperature rds and computes monthly and annual means takes relhum rds (already monthly reso)
+   1. takes pdo from online and creates an annual mean column. saves as pdo.rds
+   2. takes soi from online and saves as soi_stand.rds (nonstand for unstandardised data)
+   3. takes nao from online and saves as naoseasonal.rds
+   4. takes temperature rds and computes monthly and annual means
+   5. takes relhum rds (already monthly reso)

-	takes various supporting data from database queries. creates means for chl a and bottle production estimates
+   6. takes various supporting data from database queries. creates means for chl a and bottle production estimates
-		+++ makes a production outlier NA
+      * makes a production outlier NA

-	merges all above excepting climate indices, and saves as co2explained.rds
+   7. merges all above excepting climate indices, and saves as co2explained.rds
-		+++ this has all the POTENTIAL predictors too
+      * this has all the POTENTIAL predictors too
-6b. regression_routines: combines co2 flux with predictors; subsets available predictors from
+b. regression_routines: combines co2 flux with predictors; subsets available predictors from
 		co2explained; reads in params-flux.rds; co2explained.rds
 	deals with remaining outliers
-	saves data frame with selected predictors and NAs removed as regvars.rds 6c. climate-weather-modeling:
+	saves data frame with selected predictors and NAs removed as regvars.rds
+c. climate-weather-modeling:
 	takes most of previous data and incorporates evaporation and SPEI index into appropriate measures, saves as weathers.rds